solidjs/solid-site/README.md

 - `yarn deploy:dev`: Helper method to deploy to dev
 - `yarn deploy:prod`: Helper method to deploy to prod

+### PWA Testing

+Solid Site supports PWA and worker auto updating powered by Vite PWA Plugin.
+When testing `run yarn https-preview`.
+Running it the first time will ask to install the certificate if not yet done.
+Then open your Chrome and press F12 > Network Tab > browse to https://localhost.
+Wait until the network requests with gears at the begining stops downloading the SW precache, then on the same Network Tab just change `No throttling` option to `Offline`.
+All pages should work by pressing F5 (do not do a hard refresh Crtl + F5 as it will force the browser to go to the server and the Chrome Dinosaur will appear).

 ## Additional information

 #### How do the documentation files work?